St. Francis Xavier School, Vancouver: The Young Authors' Club and The Ninety-fives

 During the 2007–2008 year, the Library Club came publicly to be, as it was an under-the-radar club before; a group of grade sevens, the grads of '08, including young girls and a boy, joined the Library Club.
 They first and foremost joined because they were looking for a way to complete their 20 hours of service to the community, being the school community or the real world.
 The service hours were a graduation requirement.

 They had a united interest in books, and writing.
 The Library Club, that included shelving books, shelf reading, mending books, and others, evolved from just being a way to earn service hours but a place for young minds to explore, learn, and come to love writing.
 The Young Authors' Club was born; its job is to publish student work under a number of conditions.
 Thus, The Ninety-fives became one of the first in the YAC club, penning the book that would take many lunch hours, recess, and months to complete, with the careful eye of Ms. Fountain, one of the Librarians, checking and reading over their work, they were on their way.

 Finally, finished as the last minutes of school ticked by, a book entitled, How to Survive Grade 7, a book about all the problems faced in the time frame of that year, how the Ninety-fives lived, survived, and how they gave advice to those facing problems.
-Now in high school, the Ninety-fives have greatly expanded and remained strong, extending help through social networks, such as Twitter, Facebook, YouTube, and their own website, as well as a new book entitled "How to Survive Grade 8" which is yet to be published, so they can be there to help you when ever you need it.
+Now in high school, the Ninety-fives have greatly expanded and remained strong, extending help through social networks, such as Twitter, Facebook, YouTube, and their own website, as well as a new book entitled "How to Survive Grade 8" which is yet to be published, so they can be there to help you whenever you need it.
 How one club can inspire a generation, who grew up with computers and iPods, to love writing, and reading books.
 It was a literary success.

+Events and performances

+St. Francis Xavier runs a series of events throughout the year.
+In 2014, the school put on a production of Mulan.
+In January 2018, the school hosted the relic of St. Francis Xavier.
+The 460 year old section of the arm was on a tour across Canada when it made a stop at the school for a special Wednesday mass, run by the grade 7 students.
+Several hundred people participated at the mass in veneration.

+Every May, the school also runs a fundraising Bazaar on a Saturday.
+Inside the school gym, students from each class perform songs in a 'Singathon' throughout the day, while parents, alumni, and parish members gather for the auction market, food, and game stalls.